OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction: System Details

 \subsection{Hand-Eye Calibration Pipeline}

-The handover precomputation in \cref{sec:supp_offline} assumes that both robots and the multi-camera perception system occupy a shared workspace.
-Aligning robot kinematics with camera-defined world coordinates requires accurate base-to-world transforms for each arm.
-This section describes the automated pipeline that estimates these transforms, registering each Franka FR3 into the multi-camera world frame.
+Aligning robot kinematics with the camera-defined world frame requires accurate base-to-world transforms for each arm.
+This section describes the automated hand-eye pipeline that estimates these transforms, registering each Franka FR3 into the multi-camera world frame.

 We attach a ChArUco calibration board to the robot flange and estimate two primary unknowns: the flange-to-board transform $X \in \mathrm{SE}(3)$ and the robot-base-to-world transform $Z \in \mathrm{SE}(3)$.
 These satisfy the frame chain